liavbarsheshet/liavbarsheshet/README.md

 ###### NOW

-- 🎓 CS Student at the Technion.
+- 🎓 B.Sc. in Computer Science, Graduate of the Technion – Israel Institute of Technology.
 - 💻 Full stack freelancer.
 - 🔭  Eager to learn new things.